 - Recognize and understand non-ordinary states of consciousness (NOSCs) and identify the wide range of material that can arise in a psychedelic session using Dr. Stanislav Grof’s cartography of the mind, along with other theories.

 - Bridge scientific and spiritual knowledge and develop an understanding of transpersonal states and mystical experiences.

 - Appreciate the somatic components of psychedelic healing and how to work with the body in NOSCs.

 - Demonstrate how to screen and assess patients for psychedelic therapy, including knowledge of indications, contraindications and other safety considerations.

-- Learn how to prepare patients for psychedelic work in a skilled and sensitive manner.
+- Describe how to prepare patients for psychedelic work in a skilled and sensitive manner.

 - Show the ability to safely and effectively guide patients in dosing sessions including:

-- How to create a safe container for medicine sessions including the use of music and the safe and ethical use of touch and bodywork
+- How to create a safe container for medicine sessions including the use of music and the safe and ethical use of touch.

-- Understand and facilitate integration of the experience for the patient including how to recognize and work with integration challenges and spiritual emergencies.
+- Understand how to support integration of the psychedelic experience for the patient, including how to recognize and work with integration challenges and spiritual emergencies.

 - Engage in a harm reduction approach to support patients who choose to use psychedelics outside of the clinical settings.

 - Exhibit trust in the medicines, in the inner healing intelligence of the patient and in themselves.